 What happened next is both amusing and sad.
 Instead of being helpful, the moderator went on a fishing expedition to find that post and re-insert himself as the authority, in no uncertain terms he announced that the point was moot because the goal of shocking is to raise sanitizer levels!
 At first I gave him the benefit of the doubt that , as long-time chlorine spa user he wouldn’t necessarily have the bromine experience to recognize the point, but no: Authority must be maintained, you see.
 It just took me too long to recognize that!

 - I once made the point that the regular motions (“maintaining”) of adding sanitizer to a bromine spa was “exactly” like that of a chlorine spa — this comment was offered in the context of adding chlorine manually on a regular basis.
 And for a bromine spa this is absolutely true!
 Once you have a sodium bromide “bank” in the water, you can add chlorine to the spa just as if it were a chlorine spa – but you will be making bromine instead.
 Boy was that ever an open invitation for more berating and less conversation!
 Instead of engaging in an thoughtful conversation with some follow-up questions about what I wrote, and the context around it, the moderator asserted his authority again, pontificating about how the byproducts of sanitization were different in a bromine spa (which is true but a red herring).
-Again, information control is very heavy on this forum (in the water chemistry section), so the full context just isn’t there, should you attempt to go looking for it.
+Again, information control is very heavy on this forum (at least in the water chemistry section), so the full context just isn’t there, should you attempt to go looking for it.
 I can tell you that some posts of mine do not see the light of day.
 Had the moderator attempted to be helpful, he would have pointed out that even though adding chlorine to a bromine spa is the same motion as adding chlorine to a chlorine spa, bromine users have (x, y and z) to deal with, and they are successful in various ways.

 - The last straw occurred during the discussion of a particular “one step” brominating granules product, which contains 15% sodium bromide and 85% “dichlor” (“spa chlorine”).
 I pointed out that on the first dose of this project, the conversion to bromine isn’t 100% because of insufficient sodium bromide in the product (the well-understood mechanism at work is that ordinary dichlor will oxidize available bromide into bromine sanitizer).
 As bromine users know (this is a high level general explanation), the sanitizer gets “used up” by killing bad guys but returns to the water as sodium bromide — ready for the next does of chlorine to activate it again (produce bromine sanitizer).
 This means the water continues to accumulate sodium bromide over time.
 If there was sufficient sodium bromide in the product to produce 100% bromine on the first teaspoon, then the 2nd dose would already be too much, contributing to useless Total Dissolved Solids.
 Many years ago, I reached to one particular manufacturer (BioGuard) who confirmed that, indeed, on the first dose of this product, you will not have a 100% bromine spa simply because not enough bromide salts are present.
 Thats just common knowledge, among bromine spa experts who have used the product.